-But there are also medical causes behind sweating after you eat, a term called "gustatory sweating."
-Here's what might be going on:
+But there are also medical causes behind sweating after you eat, which is officially called "gustatory sweating."

 1. It’s a Specific Food You're Eating

-There are specific foods known for triggering the sweat response, which may include coffee, chocolate, spicy or sour foods, hot foods, alcohol and sweets, according to the International Hyperhidrosis Society.
+There are particular foods known for triggering the sweat response, which may include coffee, chocolate, spicy or sour foods, hot foods, alcohol and sweets, according to the International Hyperhidrosis Society.

 "I don't often hear patients say that when they eat they sweat all over their body.
-When I do, patients have figured out that when they eat [a certain food], they sweat," David Pariser, MD, a dermatologist and specialist in hyperhidrosis (excessive sweating) in Norfolk, Virginia, tells LIVESTRONG.com.
+When I do, patients have figured out that when they eat [a certain food], they sweat," says David Pariser, MD, a dermatologist and specialist in hyperhidrosis (excessive sweating) in Norfolk, Virginia.

-If you notice a certain food does it — and you've been checked out for other medical conditions by your doctor — the simplest advice holds: Avoid that food to avoid the sweat.
+If you notice a certain food does it (for example, carbohydrates can cause night sweats) — and you've been checked out for other medical conditions by your doctor — the simplest advice holds: Avoid that food to avoid the sweat.

 2. You Have Frey Syndrome

 This is a rare condition that happens after facial surgery around the parotid glands, which are salivary glands below your ears, according to the National Organization for Rare Disorders.
 This can happen as a result of surgery from a benign or malignant tumor in the parotid gland itself, a skin cancer removal or plastic surgery, Dr. Pariser says.

 What happens, he explains, is that as skin and nerves heal following surgery, branches of the nerves that went to these salivary glands may essentially become mixed up and hook up to the sweat glands in skin.
 As saliva glands are stimulated in response to eating, which is part of the digestive process, they mistakenly trigger sweat glands to sweat.

 "This is a dripping sweat.
 While it's not a serious medical condition, it can be disabling socially," Dr. Pariser says.